COMSA Policy & Organizational culture

-We aim to treat people in ways that are fair, just and equitable, including making decisions that are independent from race, gender, socioeconomic status, tribal/clan affiliations and other characteristics.
+We aim to treat people in ways that are fair, just, and equitable, which includes making decisions that are independent from race, gender, socioeconomic status, tribal/clan affiliations and other characteristics.

 12. Shura (Consultation)

-We believe and practice the principle of Shura whether it involves amongst ourselves as an organization or when we deal with organizations, clients and communities that we serve or work with.
+We believe in the practice and principle of Shura, whether it involves those within our organization or collaborative organizations, clients and communities that we serve or work with.
 We believe in participatory decision-making that fosters ownership and support of all stakeholders.

 13. Social Justice

-We believe that the distribution of wealth, opportunities, privileges and leadership roles within a society should be equal to all members of a society including individuals from minority communities, refugees, immigrants and women and youth.
+We believe that the distribution of wealth, opportunities, privileges, and leadership roles within a society should be equal to all members of a society including individuals from minority communities, refugees, immigrants, women, and youth.

-The criteria that we use to recruit and select people who serve in our organization is solely based on what they know, their passion for community work, their talents, education, experience and how they can benefit our community.
-We strive to recruit people with appropriate experiences, qualifications, talents and good character.
-We also empower and give an opportunity to work with us those who have a heart for community work regardless of their experiences or education, including volunteers, students, community members, among others.
+The criteria that we use to recruit and select people who serve in our organization is solely based on what they know, their passion for community work, their talents, education, and experience that may benefit our community.
+We strive to recruit people with appropriate experiences, qualifications, talents, and good character.
+We also empower and give an opportunity to work with us those who have a heart for community work, regardless of their experiences or education, including volunteers, students, and community members.

 15. Service excellence

 We promise to provide the best service possible with a smile on our faces.
-We will serve you in a special manner that will make you call again for even more of the same or different service.
+We will serve you in a special manner that will make you call again for the same or a different service.